taosdata/TDengine/enterprise/packaging/README.md

 - Stop taosx service: systemctl stop taosx
 - Stop taos-explorer service: systemctl stop taos-explorer
 ## Stop all the services by using script
-- Run sudo ./stop-all.sh
+- Run ./stop-all.sh

 # Uninstall

-- Running rmtaos should uninstall all the components
+- Run rmtaos to remove all the TDengine components

 # Documentation

--  You need to start all the components using start_all.sh.
-If it's started successfully, you can get the service end point of taos Explorer from the output of the script.
-Please use your web browser to log into Taos Explorer, click the documentation icon on the top-right corner of the console screen, then you can be redirected to the documentation.
+- Start all the services by executing start-all.sh and follow the instructions on installation

+# Deploy a TDengine cluster

+- Follow the steps in "Install/Setup" section in TDengine documentation